itu-itis23-toruk22/Prime-Factors/README.md

 **Greatest Common Divisor**: Prompts the user to input two numbers and calculates their GCD.<br>
 **Least Common Multiple**: Prompts the user to input two numbers and calculates their LCM.<br>
 **Positive Divisors**: Prompts the user to input a number and then displays its positive divisors.<br>
-**Coprime Number**: Promts the user to input a number and then displays number of smaller relatively prime number The user can exit the program by choosing the option 0.
+**Coprime Number**: Promts the user to input a number and then displays number of smaller relatively prime number.<br>
+The user can exit the program by choosing the option 0.

 ## License